-Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing The refueling trucks will be independently licensed and regulated to haul and dispense fuels to ensure that the appropriate spill prevention techniques are implemented.
+Mitigation Measure/ Monitoring Requirements Impact MM APM No. Applicant Proposed Measure disposal or recycling facility.
+If such activities Implementation Actions and Effectiveness Criteria Timing result in spilling or accumulation of a product on the soil, the contaminated soil will be assessed and disposed of properly.
+Under no circumstances will contaminated soils be added to a spoils pile.
+Mobile refueling trucks likely will be used for on-site refueling of construction equipment.
+The refueling trucks will be independently licensed and regulated to haul and dispense fuels to ensure that the appropriate spill prevention techniques are implemented.
 All maintenance materials (oils, grease, lubricants, antifreeze, and similar materials) will be stored at off-site staging areas.
 If these materials are required during field operations, they will be placed in a designated area away from site activities and sensitive resources.
 During construction, vehicles and equipment not in use will be parked or stored at least 100 feet from water bodies, wetlands, known archaeological sites, and other sensitive resource areas.
 These areas will be identified on the construction drawings, as appropriate.
-All washdown activities will be conducted at least 100 feet from sensitive environmental resources. al hazardous nce spills during iction.
+All washdown activities will be conducted at least 100 feet from sensitive environmental resources.
+Potential hazardous substance spills during construction.
 HAZ-2 Central Valley will prepare a comprehensive Construction and Operation Safety and Emergency Response Plan that includes hazardous substance control, worker health and safety, incident response, and fire prevention and management.
 Each of these plan elements is briefly described below.
 The plan will be prepared prior to construction and will be submitted to the CPUC for review and approval.
 Release of Hazardous Substances and Emergency Response Element.
 This element of the plan will include measures that will be implemented if an accidental release occurs or if any subsurface hazardous materials are encountered during construction and during future operation of the facility.
 The provisions outlined in this plan will include telephone numbers of county and state agencies and primary, secondary, and final clean-up procedures.
-The plan will include the following measures to address hazardous materials generated from construction-related activities: • Diesel fuel and petroleum-based lubricants will be stored only at designated staging areas.
-Central Valley to prepare a Construction and Operation Safety and Emergency Response Plan as defined.
+The plan will include the following measures to address hazardous materials generated from construction-related activities: Central Valley to prepare a Construction and Operation Safety and Emergency Response Plan as defined.
 Central Valley to provide CPUC copies of all plans developed in compliance with hazardous materials regulations at least 30 days prior to construction of the applicable phase(s).
 CPUC to review Construction and Operation Safety and Emergency Response Plan to ensure compliance with measure.
-30 days prior to construction All hazardous material spills or threatened releases-including petroleum products such as gasoline, diesel, and hydraulic fluid, regardless of the quantity spilled- must be reported immediately if the spill has entered or threatens to enter a water of the state, has caused injury to a person, or threatens injury to public health.
-Sudden Uncontrolled Release of Natural Gas and Emergency Response Element.
-This
+30 days prior to construction Diesei fuel and petroleum-based lubricants will be stored only at designated staging areas.
+All hazardous material spills or threatened releases-including petroleum products